heljakka/automodulator/README.md

 ### a) Locally

-We recommend to try out the models via PyTorch Hub, loading the pre-trained models automatically.
-The only dependency is PyTorch v1.7+ with Python v3.6+.
+We recommend to try out the models via PyTorch Hub, loading the pre-trained models automatically, with PyTorch v1.7+ and Python v3.6+ as the only dependencies.

-For quick test, just run:
+For a quick test, just run:
 ```
-python eval_test.py
+python eval_example.py
 ```
 The script `eval_test.py` is self-explanatory and lets you immediately start style-mixing, generating random samples, and reconstructing.
 For style-mixing and reconstruction, the FFHQ models are far superior to the others.